PaloAltoNetworks/google-cloud-ngfw-tutorial/README.md

 A VPC network contains two virtual machines (`attacker` and `victim`) that are used to simulate threats.
 Each virtual machine has an external address associated with its network interface to provide internet connectivity.

-When Cloud Firewall Plus is enabled, Google Cloud firewall rules intercept VPC network traffic (including north-south and east-west) and redirect it to the Firewall Plus endpoint for inspection.
+When Cloud NGFW is enabled, Google Cloud firewall rules intercept VPC network traffic (including north-south and east-west) and redirect it to the firewall endpoint for inspection.
 All actions taken by the service are logged directly in the Google Cloud console for you.

 <img src="images/topology.png" alt="topology.png"  width="100%" />